-Baby boy's brave fight for life
+Baby boy's brave fight for life despite heart defect and genetic disorder

-Lilly Shortland was ecstatic to meet her first born child.
+Lilly Shortland was ecstatic to meet her first-born child.

 "It was like wow - did I make her?
 It was unconditional love."